matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 5) Can You Scale a ReplicaSet?
 How?
 Answer: Yes, you can scale a ReplicaSet by changing the replicas field in the ReplicaSet definition and then applying the update.
-Alternatively, you can use the 'kubectl scale' command to change the number of replicas, e.g., 'kubectl scale replicaset [replicaset-name] --replicas=[number]'.
+Alternatively, you can use the 'kubectl scale' command to change the number of replicas, example:
+'kubectl scale replicaset replicaset-name --replicas=number'.

 6) How Does a ReplicaSet Work with a Deployment in Kubernetes?
 Answer: In Kubernetes, Deployments are higher-level concepts that manage ReplicaSets.
 When you create a Deployment,